Satcha Pretto

-Satcha Pretto (born April 5, 1980) is a Honduran journalist and news co-anchor of the Univision Network's popular morning show Despierta America.
+Satcha Pretto (born April 5, 1980) is a Honduran-American journalist and news co-anchor of the Univision Network's popular morning show Despierta America.

 Early life

 Pretto was born in La Paz, Honduras, the daughter of Honduran Liz Padilla and Panamanian Rolando Pretto.
 She lived in Tegucigalpa, Honduras from the age of three until she was 18 years old.
 Her father died from a heart attack in 1996.

 Pretto studied in bilingual schools in Honduras: Mayan Elementary School and Macris High School in Tegucigalpa.
 Her excellent academic record earned her a scholarship in 1998 to attend Angelo State University in San Angelo, Texas.
 In 2001, she graduated with a B.A. in Communications.

 She speaks English and Spanish fluently.